Final Project

 - Running an interaction between agents (e.g., simulating group discussions, voting, or problem-solving).

-- Creating and analyzing responses to a class-wide survey that the agents will complete.
+- Creating and analyzing responses to a survey that the agents will complete.

 - Investigating emergent behaviors or patterns by running a series of interactions between agents.